QiufangMa/control-schedule-framework/draft-wqk-opsawg-control-schedule-framework.md

 ## Functional Interfaces

-To support the scheduling of network resources effectively, several functional interfaces are are required.
+To support the scheduling of network resources effectively, several functional interfaces are required.
 These interfaces facilitate communication between different components of the network scheduling system, ensuring seamless integration and operation, these include: